thrasher-corp/gocryptotrader/testdata/README.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://gocryptotrader.herokuapp.com/)

+# Using custom API keys
+Copy file apikeys.example.json as apikeys.json and add any keys there.
+This will prevent any API keys from being committed to the repository while conducting testing.

 ## Current Features

 This folder contains a configuration test file for non-deployement test params.